The Meeting (The Office): Synopsis

 Michael Scott becomes nervous when Jim Halpert has a private meeting with CFO David Wallace.
 He constantly tries to intrude into the meeting, finally sneaking into the meeting room in a cheese cart made by Andy Bernard.
-David asks to see Michael after finishing up with Jim, and hints that he is thinking of having Jim promoted to regional manager.
+David sees Michael after finishing up with Jim, and hints that he is thinking of having Jim promoted to regional manager.
 Michael, not wanting to lose his position, derides Jim's management potential and shows David his personnel file (which, thanks in part to Toby's unrequited affection for Jim's fiancé Pam, is full of comments on how much Jim slacks off).
-However, David mentions that Jim suggested that, in addition to his own promotion, Michael also be promoted to oversee all Northeast sales, but if Michael would not take the promotion, then Jim would accept a job offer somewhere else.
-David asks Jim to walk him to his car, where he tells him that he has changed his mind without explaining why.
-Michael, watching from his window, notices a downtrodden Jim and says to the camera that he feels "partially responsible".
+David says that Jim suggested that Michael be promoted to oversee all Northeast sales, but since Michael does not think Jim can replace him as branch manager, the idea is unworkable.
+David asks Jim to walk him to his car, where he tells him that he has changed his mind.

-Darryl Philbin, wearing a green football jersey, tells Toby Flenderson he fell off a ladder in the warehouse trying to reach an item and broke his leg when the ladder fell on him, and he wants to put in a claim for workers' comp.
+Darryl Philbin, wearing a green football jersey, puts in a claim for workers' comp with Toby Flenderson, saying he fell off a ladder in the warehouse trying to reach an item and broke his leg when the ladder fell on him.
 Dwight Schrute overhears him and persuades Toby that Darryl's story is suspicious.
-They go to the warehouse to see where it happened, and see that the ladder he would have used is too short to reach the top shelf.
-Toby still isn't totally convinced that Darryl is lying, but being a fan of hardboiled detective fiction, he joins Dwight in staking out Darryl's house.
+They go to the warehouse, and see that the ladder he would have used is too short to reach the top shelf.
+Toby still is not totally convinced that Darryl is lying, but being a fan of hardboiled detective fiction, he joins Dwight in staking out Darryl's house.
 There they spot someone wearing a green football jersey carrying a big bag of dog food without crutches.
-Thinking that person is Darryl, Toby shouts an obscenity at him, but they see that the person is not Darryl and the real Darryl comes out, still on crutches.
-They flee the scene, crashing into Darryl's trashcans.
-Back at the office Darryl threatens to file complaints on both of them for yelling at his sister.
+Toby shouts an obscenity at him, but they see that the person is not Darryl and the real Darryl comes out, still on crutches.
+They flee the scene.
+Back at the office Darryl threatens to file complaints on them for yelling at his sister.